EliasSelenius/cproj/README.md

     cproj build

-Compiles all modified C files, and links the object files
+Compiles all modified C files, and links the object files.

 Run project:

     cproj run

-Builds your project and then runs the executable
+Builds your project and then runs the executable.

 Clear project: